D4dx-backend/ward-management/ward-management-system/INSTRUCTION_HIERARCHY_ENHANCEMENTS.md

 - **Icons for Metrics**: Added eye icons for views and chat icons for replies
 - **Role-Based Display**: Higher roles can see subordinate role view counts
   - State Admins see all role view counts
-  - Coordinators see ward admin view counts
+  - Coordinators see Ward Incharge view counts
-  - Ward Admins see only total view count
+  - Ward Incharges see only total view count

 ### API Improvements:
 - **Hierarchy Stats Tracking**: Updated Instruction model to track role-specific views